selvaje/spatial-ecology-blog_old/wp-content/plugins/pirate-forms/readme.md

 4. Screenshot 4.
 Enabling SMTP

 ## Changelog ##
+### 2.5.1 - 2019-01-17  ###

+* Remove third party library not needed, from composer (mailin-api).

+### 2.5.0 - 2018-09-18  ###

+* <a href="https://wpforms.com/wpforms-has-acquired-pirate-forms/" rel="friend">Pirate Forms was acquired by WPForms</a>.
+* We're retiring Pirate Forms in favor of the modern form builder by WPForms, so users can have access to best user experience and more powerful WordPress form features.
+* Added migration wizard to move forms to WPForms.

 ### 2.4.4 - 2018-07-13  ###

 * Fixed compatibility with All in One SEO Pack plugin